Education

 For further information about the program or to register for the service, please contact the ECDC Manager at (867)537-3058.

-Education Support: K12
+Education Support: K4-K12

 Community Education Support Worker

 The Community Education Liaison Coordinator works directly with students at the Eliza Van Bibber School.
 We promote Selkirk First Nation culture with on-the-land activities and culture camps; focus on student retention; organize the Community Native Graduation ceremony, and work closely with the teachers to ensure students are on the path to success.
-The Community Education Liaison Coordinator can arrange tutoring and counseling services for enrolled students in the academic school year who request it.
+The Community Education Liaison Coordinator can arrange tutoring and counselling services for enrolled students in the academic school year who request it.

 For more information contact: joejulia@selkirkfn.com

-Graduation Bursary
+Grade 12 Graduation Bursary

 Applications for the high school graduation bursary are accepted annually.
 Selkirk First Nation graduates must complete the application form and provide their Selkirk First Nation enrollment number to receive the bursary.
 Students can apply for up to $300 for Regalia funds.
 Additionally, students can apply for up to $500 for travel funds, available exclusively for Selkirk First Nation graduates within the Yukon Territory.